 One of the most common side effects of a stressful life is muscle tension.
-And it can be a true nightmare, causing pain that niggles away at you all day at work and leaves you tossing and turning through the night.
+And it can be a true nightmare.
+You can suffer pain that niggles away at you all day at work, and leaves you tossing and turning through the night.

-When we are stressed, anxious or fearful our bodies tense up.
-In the past, when we were primal, this was a fantastic process that helped our bodies prepare for a life-threatening situation such as being eaten by a wild animal or killed by an opposing tribe.
+When we are stressed, anxious, or fearful our bodies tense up.
+It’s a primal reaction that at one point helped our bodies prepare for life-threatening situations, such as being eaten by a wild animal or killed by an opposing tribe.

-In modern life, these events are rarely a problem!
-Our stress is more to do with things like our colleagues not liking us, our partner wanting a different lifestyle than us, a family member being sick, or money feeling scarce.
+In modern life, our stress is more to do with things like our colleagues not liking us, our partner wanting a different lifestyle than us, or money worries.
 None of it great, but none of it a direct threat to our very life.

-And yet our bodies still react to stress in the same way as in caveman times.
-Many people who suffer from anxiety will find they have muscle tension on an almost daily basis because their bodies are constantly in this ‘fearful caveman’ mode.
-We tense our shoulders, our jaws feel tight, and we clench our teeth.
-Eventually we get shoulder and back aches, a sore jaw and tension headaches.
+And yet our bodies still react in that same primal way.
+We tense our shoulders, and clench our teeth.
+Eventually we get shoulder and back aches, a sore jaw, and tension headaches.

 Preparing for Progressive Muscle Relaxation

-• Select your surroundings: Minimise the distraction to your five senses. i.e. turn off the TV/radio/computer, find a place you have solitude, and use soft lighting.
+Minimise the distraction to your five senses.
+Turn off the TV/radio/computer, find a place you have solitude, and use soft lighting.

-• Internal Mechanics: Avoid practicing after eating, or after consuming alcohol.
+Avoid practicing directly after eating, or after consuming alcohol.

 Getting Started with Progressive Muscle Relaxation